Have questions? We're here to help!

 3. Once the one-time code is entered, employees will see the discount applied to their order information, and you will continue the checkout process.

-Purchase a pass with any major credit card at any station kiosk’s touch screen.
+Purchase a short term pass with any major credit card at any station kiosk’s touch screen, using the mobile website at bikesharetoronto.com on your smartphone or using the PBSC app.
 Prepaid cards are not accepted.

 No, if you want to purchase a second pass before the first pass expires, you must use a different credit card.

 Pass holders can unlock bikes three different ways.
 If you purchased your pass via a station kiosk, you will receive a 5-digit code.
 Enter the ride code on the keypad on the dock once you locate an available bike.
 Ride codes are valid for 5 minutes and are for single-use only.
 Once your ride code expires or you want to ride again while your pass is active, you must insert the same credit card into the station kiosk to receive a new ride code.
-Alternatively, you can download the CycleFinder/PBSC app and select "I created an account at a station" to access your pass from your smartphone.
+Alternatively, you can purchase a pass and get riding using the Mobile Website at bikesharetoronto.com and receive a ride code in under a minute.
+You can download the CycleFinder/PBSC app and select "I created an account at a station" to access your pass from your smartphone.
 To unlock via the app, users have the option of scanning a bike's QR Code by selecting the QR Code icon or requesting a 5-digit code by tapping a station on the map.

 No, but you must use the same credit card that you used to purchase your pass and your pass must still be active.

-You can purchase a Single Trip, Day Pass or 3-Day Pass one of two ways: Buy a pass at a station kiosk, follow the step-by-step instructions, unlock a bike, and return a bike.
-Use PBSC to buy passes and get ride codes to unlock bikes right from your phone.
-See Get the App for more information.
+You can purchase a short term pass one of three ways: Buy a pass at a station kiosk, follow the step-by-step instructions, unlock a bike, and return a bike.
+Use the Mobile Website by visiting bikesharetoronto.com on your smartphone to receive a rode code, or by using the PBSC app to buy passes and get ride codes to unlock bikes.

 Your bank rejected the transaction.

-You are trying to use a prepaid card.
+You are trying to use a prepaid or debit card.

 No. For multiple bikes on one pass, one ride code is issued to unlock all bikes.
 If you want to ride again while your pass is active, you must insert the same credit card into the station kiosk to receive a new ride code.